igorsgm/laravel-git-hooks/README.md

 ```

 ### Commit-msg Hook
-> The commit-msg hook takes one parameter, which again is the path to a temporary file that contains the commit message
+> The commit-msg hook takes one parameter, which is the path to a temporary file that contains the commit message
 > written by the developer.
-If this script exits non-zero, Git aborts the commit process, so you can use
+If this script exits non-zero, Git aborts the commit process, so you can use it to validate the commit message format.

 ```php